sbourdelin/linux/Documentation/kernel-documentation.rst

 Here are some specific guidelines for the kernel documentation:

 * Please don't go overboard with reStructuredText markup.
 Keep it simple.
+A lot of core kernel developers prefer plain text, with a big emphasis on plain.
+And in the end if we have pretty generated docs which the subject experts don't like to edit and keep up-to-date everyone loses.

+  Be especially considerate when converting existing .txt documentation.
+There's a wide scale from annotating every little bit with in-line styles to only touching up the bare minimum needed to integrate an existing file into the larger documentation.
+Please align with the wishes of the maintainer to make sure that documentations stays useful for everyone.

 * Please stick to this order of heading adornments: